Skip to main content

 }

-The hook returns false on the server and true on the client after hydration.
-No external store, no state, no effect: just React's built-in mechanism for declaring "this value differs between environments."
+The hook returns false on the server and true on the client after hydration, with no external store, no state, and no effect; it's just React's built-in way of declaring "this value differs between environments."

 Applying It